Maritime Authority

 Every day, tens of thousands of ships navigate the world's seas, ranging from massive container vessels to the smallest tugs in port, and from fast-moving reefers to slow-moving supertankers.

 What many people don’t realize, however, is that each of these ships has an invisible connection to a specific country.
 While this link may seem obscure, it is quite apparent: the flag of that country flies on board the vessel.
-In the maritime industry, the country associated with the flag is referred to as the "
+In the maritime industry, the country associated with the flag is referred to as the "flag state The flag state is the country in which a ship is registered and whose flag it flies.
+This country is responsible for ensuring compliance with international regulations, safety, environmental standards, and working conditions onboard the ship, regardless of where it sails. ."

 In this article, we will explore why the flag under which a ship sails can be a potential game changer.